ShangShungFoundation/django-manage-it/README.md

 ###Assets Inventory App

-* Multiple inventories for each organization
+* Supports multiple inventories for each organization
 * Create asset templates to allow for easier adding of individual items of the same kind.
 * Ability to retire & reactivate inventory assets.
 * Assign assets to one or more users.